lucasmartins/mailcannon-outpost/Readme.md

 envelope = MailCannon::Envelope.with(safe: {j: true}).create(...)
 ```

-Also, you may want to increase the `waiting_time` variable in your `config/mailcannon.yml` file to match your `fsync` cycle.
+Also, depending on your load, you may want to increase the `waiting_time` variable in your `config/mailcannon.yml` file to match your `fsync` cycle.

 Contribute
 ==========